 - Excessive dust from hay, bedding, and feed

 Aim for four to eight air changes per hour.
 Proper building design encourages this rate of air exchange.
-Design your building with openings along the side wall and the roof to provide natural ventilation.
-This design helps warm, moist air escape and allows wind to bring in fresh air.
+Design your building with openings along the sidewall and the roof to provide natural ventilation.
+This design helps warm, moist air escape and allows wind to bring in the fresh air.

 Lighting Your Stable

 What about artificial lighting?
 Place supplemental lighting where it will help your team get their work done safely.
 For example, overhead lights are fine for sweeping and maintaining the barn.
-However, lighting from the side is more useful for tasks that involve for maintaining a horse’s feet or caring for an animal that is lying down.
+However, lighting from the side is more useful for tasks involving maintaining a horse’s feet or caring for an animal lying down.

 More lighting tips: